justinhunt/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
 data-id | '' | A value passed in by the integrator, that is not used by Poodll.
 We simply pass it back out again with events.
-Its role is to allow the integrator’s callback javascript to know which recorder on the page the event occurred on. data-parent | URL of current page | The domain of the parent hosting the recorder iframe.
-We use this internally to ensure the parent is licensed by us to host a recorder. data-media | 'audio' | The type of media being recorded.
+Its role is to allow the integrator’s callback javascript to know which recorder on the page the event occurred on. data-parent | URL of current page | The URL (as far as the domain) of the parent hosting the recorder iframe.
+This MUST be correct or stuff won't happen.
+It should start with https.
+Nothing will work on http sites. data-media | 'audio' | The type of media being recorded.
 Either 'audio' or 'video' data-type | 'bmr' | The skin name of the recorder.
 Try ‘bmr’, or ‘onetwothree’ data-width | 450 | The width in pixels of the iframe.
 Ignored if parameter iframeclass is set.